pmazaitis/ConTeXtBBLM/readme.md

 BBEdit Language Module for ConTeXt Authoring

-Intended for BBEdit v11, for use with ConTeXt MkIV.
+Intended for BBEdit v12, for use with ConTeXt MkIV.

+(Older versions of BBedit can use an earlier releases of the plugin.)

 Created by Paul Mazaitis.